HEROBRINEyashar/discord-cmd-hacks/README.md

 I removed the code because this shouldn't go public.
 People would just copy and paste this anywhere and bad people would backdoor it.
 Also I don't want Discord to fix this.

-This script was replaced by Discord Oxygen (https://github.com/hxr404/Discord-Oxygen).
 */
 ```
 </details>